 CONTENT & ASSESSMENTS

 Synchronous activities such as class discussions and group work can serve to complement your pre-recorded lectures, giving learners the opportunity to ask questions as they arise and interact with their peers.
 You may even choose to deliver your lectures in a live/synchronous format.
 However you integrate synchronous activities in your course, this page offers strategies to help maximize engagement and accessibility while being mindful of privacy concerns.
-To better understand the advantages and disadvantages of both synchronous and asynchronous content delivery, click here.
+To better understand the advantages and disadvantages of both synchronous and asynchronous content delivery review the content below.

 Remote-Live Delivery Tips